openwdl/wdl/versions/development/SPEC.md

 }
 ```

 To add a dependency from x to y that isn't based on outputs, you can use the `after` keyword, such as `call x after y after z`.
-But note that this is only required if `x` doesn't already depend on an output from `y`.
+However, this is only required if `x` doesn't already depend on an output from `y`.

 ```wdl
 task my_task {